cse403-fitquest/fitquest/README.md

    But if you want to work with an emulator (android/ios) instead, follow instructions in this site: https://docs.expo.dev/get-started/set-up-your-environment/?platform=android&device=simulated

+Configure linting

+1. Install the ESLint extention on VSCode if you haven't.

+2. Reload VSCode to see changes.

+3. For ease of use, make sure to turn enable format-on-save on VSCode settings.

 ## 🚀 Technologies

 This app was built with the following technologies: